BrightWork Free Template VS. Project Lite Template

 2. Kanban Boards

-Kanban boards are a modern, flexible tool that are popular among Agile development teams.
+Kanban boards are a modern, flexible tool popular among Agile development teams.
 By presenting your work in one visual location, you increase efficiency and ensure work doesn’t fall through the cracks.

 3. Workflow Design Sync